sut-ai/notes/notebooks/advanced_heuristics/index.md

 ## Body

+### Distance
-First we review some basic definitions
+First we review some basic definitions:

 Distance is a numerical measurement of how far apart objects or points are:
 * [Euclidean Distance](https://en.wikipedia.org/wiki/Euclidean_distance) calculates the distance between two real-valued vectors.